Top Microsoft 365 Security Concerns & How To Overcome Them

 Bypassing Multi-factor Authentication Leading to Unauthorized Access

-Multi-factor authentication (MFA) is an effective security measure to prevent unauthorized access.
-However, attackers can still bypass MFA through various methods.
+Multi-factor authentication (MFA) is an effective security measure to prevent unauthorized access, but can sometimes fall short, as attackers can still bypass this verification.
 To prevent bypassing MFA:

 • Use advanced MFA techniques such as biometrics, behavioral analytics, and geolocation-based authentication.